Editor note: This blog was originally posted on CX Cafe’.

 Innovative healthcare organizations are moving towards a more personalized, immediate approach that works to collect real-time feedback from patients.
 These more advanced and personalized survey methods are common in the customer world, but they have not been used as much in healthcare.
 And they have the potential to add tremendous depth and value to CAHPS and the other survey tools healthcare organizations depend on today.

-MaritzCX is the world’s only full-service customer and patient experience company that combines technology, data, and research expertise to make sure the right people in your organization can understand and respond to every customer and patient experience in real time.
+InMoment is the world’s only full-service customer and patient experience company that combines technology, data, and specialized expertise to make sure the right people in your organization can understand and respond to every customer and patient experience in real time.